-St. John’s is an acute General Public Voluntary Hospital, funded by the Health Service Executive.
+St. John’s is an acute General Public Voluntary Hospital.

 St. John’s Hospital is a registered Charity under the Charities Acts and is administered and managed in accordance with a Scheme of Management approved by Order of the High Court.
 The current Scheme of Management was approved in 1989.
 The property is vested in Trustees.

 The Hospital has a total of 99 beds – 89 In-Patient beds and 10 Day Care beds.
 The In-Patient specialties are General Medicine, General Surgery and Gynaecology.
 We also have an Urgent Care Centre incorporating a Local Injuries Unit and Medical Assessment Unit.

 Other services include:

 - Diagnostic Radiological and Laboratory services

 - Clinical Nurse Specialists in the areas of Diabetes, Continence Management, Respiratory Care, Health Promotion, Infection Control, Palliative Care and Pain Management

 - A dietetic service providing nutritional assessment, dietary advice, education and evaluation

 “Faithful to our tradition, we provide the highest possible standard of care and treatment in a professional and compassionate manner to every person who avails of our services”